Lyf Hotel room with double bed, sofa

 Budget Hotels close to Sydney Harbour

-The hotels in this section are located within a couple of minutes walk of the harbour foreshore or have publicly accessible views.
+The hotels in this section are within a few minutes’ walk of the harbour foreshore, and some have harbour views from public areas.

 YHA Sydney Harbour